 Transferring materials generate static electricity.

-Filling, dispensing, conveying, and tipping materials into vehicles or vessels generate static electricity simply through movement of the material being processed or handled.
+Filling, dispensing, conveying, and tipping materials into vehicles or vessels generate static electricity simply through the movement of the material being processed or handled.
 The static electricity can ignite if the vessel or vehicle isn’t properly grounded

 Material igniting when loading a truck without proper grounding

-Tank Truck Grounding
+Tank Truck Grounding (Earthing)

 Loading procedure during transfers involves the driver connecting the truck to the Earth (grounding) before any other operations.
 The truck grounding system should have circuits that prevent the transfer of the fuel if the ground connection has not been made.
 Typically, the loading rack has a grounding system that connects to the truck.